spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

   </div>
 </figure>

-_Lawful Neutral Sentient Weapon wielded by Human Barbarian_
+_Lawful Good Sentient Weapon wielded by Human Barbarian_

-- Huge weapon on back, broad-shouldered, tweed jacket, dark hair in man-bun
-- Intelligent, calm, serious
-- Sounds like Captain Holt from Brooklyn 99
-- (when not in contact, wielder sounds like Conan)
-- Can be found in Research

 The Director of Research & Development is an ancient sentient weapon, who everyone simply calls "The Professor."
 They date back to only a century or so after the characters’ time period.
-Over time, they eventually tired of mindless combat, became a pacifist, and started studying.
-They grew well-regarded in the science community, and until recently, were quite happy working in the research department as a professor of transdimensional ethics.
+They eventually tired of mindless combat, became a pacifist, and started studying.
+Over time, they grew well-regarded in the science community, and until recently, were quite happy working in the research department as a professor of transdimensional ethics.

 However, they could not ignore the Mad Scientist’s abuses of space-time for long.
-They sparked the rebellion when they convinced the rest of the research team to lock up the Mad Scientist.
+They sparked the mutiny when they convinced the rest of the research team to lock up the Mad Scientist.
 They’ve since been put in charge of #TeamEthics, and have continued to find alarming indications that messing with the timeline could have dire consequences.
-They want to end the gladiator programs and return everyone to their proper timeline, and then start a series of less intrusive historical documentaries using drones.
+They want to end the gladiator programs, return everyone to their proper timeline, and then start a series of less intrusive historical documentaries using drones.

-The Professor uses the stats for the [Hobgoblin Warlord](https://www.dndbeyond.com/monsters/hobgoblin-warlord).
+The Professor uses the stats for a [**Champion**](https://www.dndbeyond.com/monsters/hobgoblin-warlord), but is a pacifist and will not fight under any circumstances.

-**Personality.** TK, TK, TK.
+**Personality.** Intelligent, calm, serious.

 **Quote.** _“I’ve done the math, and there are some troubling implications.
 We could be doing irreparable harm to spacetime.”_

 <aside class="block-torn-paper">

 **Quest: Remove the Director:** The Professor worries that all the abuse of the timestream by the Director is going to cause catastrophic consequences.
-It wants to immediately stop all broadcasts, return the prisoners to their proper times, and study the portal more.
-With luck, the timestream will stabilize, and they can get back to making historical documentaries by sending drones into the past to get footage without risking the timeline.

-If you can remove the Director from power, then it will send you back to your time and stop the broadcasts for good.
+They want to immediately stop all broadcasts, return the “contestants” to their proper times, and conduct more study of the portal itself.
+If you can remove the Director from power, then the Professor will send you back to your time and stop the abductions for good.

 </aside>